-At first the body response to anxiety can be known as the “fight or flight” response.
+DOWNLOAD PDFAt first, the body's response to anxiety is known as the "fight or flight" response.
 The hypothalamic-pituitary-adrenal (HPA) system is activated.
-These glands release cortisol and catecholamines (“adrenaline”) to allow the body to have heightened senses.
+These glands release cortisol and catecholamines ("adrenaline") to heighten the body's senses.

-As anxiety continues to escalate the body starts becoming overwhelmed by the HPA system, and patients display heightened perception of their environment.
-Some patients will exhibit the “flight” response and become restless (constantly moving around in bed, trying to climb out of bed, or pace).
+As anxiety continues to escalate, the body starts becoming overwhelmed by the HPA system, and patients display a heightened perception of their environment.
+Some patients will exhibit the “flight” response and become restless.
+This restlessness can manifest as constantly moving around in bed, trying to climb out of bed, and pacing.

-The ability for these patients to problem-solve diminishes.
+The ability of these patients to problem-solve diminishes.
 Patients will need assistance with completing tasks and staying focused.

 The attention span also diminishes.
-Patients are easily distracted, but start focusing on a specific detail.
+Patients are easily distracted but start focusing on specific details.

 Restlessness advances into shaking and muscular tension.
 The body is unable to relax, and the patient may start becoming disoriented.

-The ability to problem solve comes to a halt, and the patient can have problems completing even the simplest task.
-The inability to problem solve leads the patient to either focus repeatedly on one detail or on multiple details.
+The ability to problem solve comes to a halt, and the patient can have problems completing even the simplest tasks.
+The inability to problem solve leads the patient to either focus repeatedly on one detail or multiple details.

-A response from over production of catecholamines.
-Breathing becomes more rapid and CO2 will be blown off leading to a hyperventilation state with symptoms of numbness and tingling in the extremities, lightheadedness, and dizziness (early signs of respiratory alkalosis).
+In response to the overproduction of catecholamines, breathing becomes more rapid, and CO2 will be blown off.
+This response leads to a hyperventilation state with symptoms of numbness and tingling in the extremities, lightheadedness, and dizziness (early signs of respiratory alkalosis).

 Patients can experience hallucinations or delusions.
-These patients need to be approached with caution for their reaction to an intervention is unknown.
+These patients need to be approached with caution, as their reaction to an intervention is unknown.
 Nursing care should be supportive and protective.

-Highest state of anxiety.
-Patients become withdrawn, and the patient’s behavior can be “wild.”
+In the highest state of anxiety, patients become withdrawn, and the patient behavior can be “wild.”
 Patients have a feeling of terror and may think they are “going crazy.”

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.